Rangers vs. White Sox Player Props Betting Odds

 MLB Props Today: Texas Rangers

-- The Rangers will send Andrew Heaney (7-6) to the mound for his 21st start this season.
+- The Rangers will hand the ball to Dane Dunning (8-4) for his 16th start of the season.

-- He has earned a quality start six times in 20 starts this season.
+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in seven of them.

-- Heaney has three starts in a row of five innings or more.
+- Dunning has started 15 games this season, and he's lasted five or more innings 14 times.
+He averages 4.7 innings per appearance.

-- He has made 20 appearances and finished five of them without allowing an earned run.
+- He has finished seven appearances without allowing an earned run in 23 chances this season.

 |Opponent